 In addition, students at certain universities can pursue specialized master’s degrees that combine healthcare administration with another complementary field.
 Master of Health Services Administration degrees are geared toward the organization, financing, marketing, and management of health care institutions.
 Those who enroll in Master of Public Health programs, which take a more holistic approach to all the factors that influence healthcare, often find work in the public sector.
 Some schools even offer an MBA in Healthcare Administration that incorporate much-needed business skills into the curriculum.

-The BLS states that a bachelor’s degree is typically the minimum requirement for positions in the healthcare sector, but most entry-level employees come equipped with at least a master’s degree.
+The BLS states that a bachelor’s in healthcare administration is typically the minimum requirement for positions in the healthcare sector, but most entry-level employees come equipped with at least a master’s in healthcare administration.
 There are many different associate degrees with a focus in healthcare administration, but most entry-level positions would require the student to transfer their associate credits to obtain a four-year degree.
-A Ph.D. enables administrators to pursue teaching, researcher, or consultant roles.
+A Ph.D. in healthcare administration enables administrators to pursue teaching, researcher, or consultant roles.

-While a bachelor’s or master’s degree program is the most common educational pathway to the profession, those with healthcare experience may be able to advance into the profession through on-the-job experience.
+While a bachelor’s or master’s degree program is the most common educational pathway to the profession, those with healthcare experience may be able to advance into the profession through on-the-job experience, or experience coupled with an associate in healthcare administration or a certificate in the field.
 For example, a nurse or physical therapist might have a credential from the field, and then advance into a management position over-time.

 Ideal Candidates for Healthcare